Onit Documentation

 • Invoice Number (required): Enter a unique number for identification purposes.

-• Amount (required): Enter the total amount being billed by the vendor in 00 or 00.00 format (no currency symbols or commas)
+• Amount (required): Enter the total amount being billed by the vendor in 00 or 00.00 format.

 • Subject (optional): Enter a brief line about the scope of work or expenses.